StanfordASL/stlcg/README.md

 STLCG
 ======

-A toolbox to compute the robustness of STL formulas using computations graphs.
+A toolbox to compute the robustness of STL formulas using computation graphs.
+Since STLCG uses PyTorch, it provides a very easy way to incorporate STL formulas into neural network models (e.g., adding an STL term in the training loss).

 ## Installation